-I was sitting on the fence thinking whether I should write a post regarding my Rice Media feature that was just published today.
+I was sitting on the fence thinking about whether I should write a post regarding my Rice Media feature that was just published today.
 You can find the video here: The Man Who Divines Destinies Through Emails

 This feature is about as real as it gets I suppose and I hope everyone can put a face and voice to the emails you receive during your consultations.
 I don’t sound that scary, right?
-But I guess putting certain things in words always makes things feel a bit more critical on someone.
+But I guess putting certain things in words always makes things feel a bit more critical of someone.

 Truth be told, this post was drafted beforehand in anticipation of the video feature being published.
-I wanted to take the opportunity to talk about a few things as I anticipate a lot of people will be stumbling on my website for the first time.
+I wanted to take the opportunity to talk about a few things as I anticipate a lot of people will be stumbling upon my website for the first time.
 2021 is also coming to an end, and quite honestly I wish I had some time to slow down and reflect on the year but I’ve been constantly flooded with consultation requests to be able to do that properly.

 If you’re a newcomer to my website, a warm welcome and I hope you enjoy some of the posts here and start to appreciate what our ancestors have passed down to us.

 I think the biggest media feature I had in my career so far was the Channel NewsAsia feature I had back in 2018.
-I remember tearing on the bus while I was on the way to work because it felt so surreal and for once in my life, I felt like I did something right and, hopefully, something good in my life that was motivated by the right intentions.
+I remember tearing up on the bus while I was on the way to work because it felt so surreal and for once in my life, I felt like I did something right and, hopefully, something good in my life that was motivated by the right intentions.

-Rice Media isn’t my first video feature, but it’s definitely one that felt the most personal and it was quite a cathartic process for me and I guess you could say it had the most impact on me on a personal level.
-It feels really nice to have your story told and I guess it’s, in some ways, validation to yourself as a person and what you’ve been through as a human being.
-Being featured on media, especially on a platform you think highly of, is always an honour, and I guess it serves as a good reminder to revisit why I started doing whatever it is that I’m doing.
+Rice Media isn’t my first video feature, but it’s definitely one that felt the most personal it was quite a cathartic process for me and I guess you could say it had the most impact on me on a personal level.
+It feels really nice to have your story told and I guess it’s, in some ways, validation of yourself as a person and what you’ve been through as a human being.
+Being featured in media, especially on a platform you think highly of, is always an honour, and I guess it serves as a good reminder to revisit why I started doing whatever it is that I’m doing.

 The saying goes 不忘初心 which translates to “Do not forget who you are and what you sought at the beginning.”